Why Is There Water In My Compressed Air?

 2. The act of compression generates heat

-Air gets really hot when it’s compressed, which allows it to hold more water vapor than it otherwise would.
-In our example, we still have a tenth of the amount of air, but the same amount of water, making the air that is left a lot more humid.
+Air gets hot when it’s compressed, allowing it to hold more water vapor.
+In our example, we still have a tenth of the amount of air, but the same amount of water, making the air more humid.
 But how does this water vapor condense to become liquid water?

-Remember that the air we just compressed is hotter than the air surrounding the air compressor.
-That means that the air will begin to rapidly cool as soon as it leaves the compressor.
+Compressed air is hotter than the air surrounding the compressor, which means it will rapidly cool when it leaves the compressor.
 (Many air compressor systems are also designed to help this air cool even faster.)
-As the compressed air cools down, it can no longer hold the same amount of water vapor, so the extra water gets forced out of the air in liquid form.
+As the compressed air cools down, it can no longer hold the same amount of water vapor, so the extra moisture gets forced out of the air in liquid form.

 How Is Water Removed From Air Compressor Systems?

-If your application requires less water in the compressed air, the water can be removed from air compressor systems via several options.
 One option is an aftercooler, which cools air from 200-350°F to a usable temperature around 15-20°F above the ambient temperature, and removes most of the moisture that is created during this cooling.
-For most applications, an air aftercooler will eliminate enough water to safely operate pneumatic tools.
+For most applications, an air aftercooler will eliminate enough water to operate pneumatic tools safely.

-A Filter Regulator Lubricator, or FRL, can also help remove water.
-Although an FRL isn’t as effective in water removal as an aftercooler, it has several additional benefits: FRLs filter solid contaminants, remove oil vapors, regulate pressure, and lubricate the compressed air with tool oil (if required).
+Filter Regulator Lubricator, or FRL, can also help remove water.
+Although an FRL isn’t as effective in water removal as an aftercooler, it has several additional benefits: FRLs filter solid contaminants, remove oil vapors, regulate pressure, and lubricate the compressed air with tool oil if required.

 Some air compressor systems that require an air receiver tank, like a reciprocating air compressor, will also rely on the receiver tank to collect and trap water before it reaches your air tools.
-This trapped water is then released through a drainage valve.
+This trapped water is then released through a drainage valve that you must manually open and close.

 Air compressor applications that need exceptionally dry air may also use a refrigerated air dryer, an absorption air dryer, or both.
 You can learn more about these common air drying methods here.